spackleso/spackle/apps/web/posts/the-sharp-edges-of-stripe-billing.md

 ---
 title: "The Sharp Edges of Stripe Billing"
-excerpt: "Stripe Billing is both the fastest way to recurring revenue and the source of both pricing and technical debt.
+excerpt: "Stripe Billing is both the fastest way to recurring revenue and the source of pricing and technical debt.
 You've created a product, generated some revenue, and have decided to make some changes to your pricing.
 What now?"
 isPublished: false
 publishedDate: "2023-05-01"
 updatedDate: "2023-05-01"
 ---

-*How Stripe Billing is both the fastest way to recurring revenue and the source of both pricing and technical debt.*
+*How Stripe Billing is both the fastest way to recurring revenue and the source of pricing and technical debt.
+Need help implementing Stripe at your company?
+Try [Spackle](https://www.spackle.so).*

 ## The Stripe Billing Honeymoon